The Party Wall etc. Act 1996 and party wall awards

 The full text of the Act can be found online at:

-The Department for Communities and Local Government (DCLG) has published a useful explanatory booklet on the Act, and numerous firms of surveyors have put their own guidance on the web, no doubt hoping to attract custom.
+Numerous firms of surveyors have put their own guidance on the web, no doubt hoping to attract custom, but containing some useful material.

 The Party Wall Act etc.1996 gives the owner of a building (“known in the Act as “the building owner”) the right to undertake a variety of works on or near the party wall.
 These include excavations within certain distances of the neighbour’s property – for further details see the DCLG’s explanatory booklet.
 But the person undertaking works is required to notify the “adjoining owners” (as the immediate neighbours are known in the Act) by serving a “party wall notice” on them before the work begins.
 This must be done one or two months before the works start, depending on the type of works.